-Q24.
+Q26.
 How can Authorities/Regulators/Banks/Others verify UDIN?

-- Ans.
-The UDIN can be verified through the "Verify UDIN" on UDIN Portal by following below steps: - Please click on Verify UDIN - > A window for entering few details for verification will open. - Enter the details such as Name of the Authority, Mobile Number and Email-id of the person searching the UDIN. - The Authorities/Regulators/Banks/others can view the certain information from the document for which the UDIN is verified.
+Ans.
+The UDIN can be verified through the "Verify UDIN" on UDIN Portal by following below steps:

+- Please click on Verify UDIN. - A window for entering few details for verification will open. - > Select option from the drop down on behalf of the verifier who is verifying the UDIN. - Enter the details such as Name of the verifier, Mobile Number and Email-id of the person verifying the UDIN. - Enter captcha and tick on the declaration.
+Then click on "Send OTP". - Separate OTPs will be delivered on the entered email ID and mobile no. - Validate both OTPs. - The Authorities/Regulators/Banks/others can view the certain information from the document for which the UDIN is verified.

-Q25.
+Q27.
 For verifying UDIN, whether a regulator/third party requires to register on UDIN portal?

 Ans.
 No, Registration is not required for regulator/third party for verification.
-For verifying the UDIN regulator/third party has to mention UDIN number, Mobile number, email ID and Name of the authorities searching UDIN.
+For verifying the UDIN regulator/third party has to mention UDIN number, Mobile number, email ID and Name of the authorities verifying UDIN.

-Q26.
+Q28.
 Which type of Regulators/third parties can ask for UDIN?